Green Dealflow » The Green Dealflow blog » How Battery Energy Storage Systems Work

 Solar and wind energy, while abundant, isn’t producing energy all the time.
 By integrating battery energy storage systems with photovoltaic (PV) solutions or wind turbines, solar and wind energy is stored for later use.
 This integration ensures a continuous and steady power supply, mitigating the intermittent nature of solar energy and enhancing overall energy reliability.

-An example of a co-located battery storage system where the BESS is located nearby wind turbines to easily absorb excess capacity during times when power isn't being fed directly into the grid.
+An example of a co-located battery storage system where the BESS is located near wind turbines to easily absorb excess capacity during times when power isn’t being fed directly into the grid.

 How battery energy storage systems work

 The operating principle of a battery energy storage system (BESS) is simple.
 Batteries get electricity from the power grid, directly from a power station, or from renewable energy sources like solar panels or wind turbines.
-They store this electricity as current, which releases when DSOs need the extra power.
+They store this electricity as current, which is released when DSOs need the extra power.

 That’s the very simple version, but there’s more to BESS.